Building 15 meter dipole

 New to antenna systems?
 See our Complete Guide to Ham Radio Antennas.

-I’ve always been drawn to the 15 meter dipole antenna as an amateur radio enthusiast.
+I’ve always been drawn to Building a 15 meter dipole antenna as an amateur radio enthusiast.
 It’s a favorite among ham radio users for its reliability and efficiency on the 15 meter band.
 This guide will show you how to build your own 15 meter dipole antenna.
 You’ll learn the skills needed for a high-performing antenna for your radio station.

 This guide is for both experienced hams and newcomers.
 It provides all the info you need to make a 15 meter dipole antenna.
 You’ll learn about the materials and how to put it together.
 By the end, you’ll have a reliable 15 meter dipole antenna for your radio.